skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 ### Constructors

 Constructors are similar to method definitions.
-They combine the return type and name onto one thing, namely the class name.
-They cannot be static, and they don't return any values in their body (the newly created object is what is being returned).
+The name of a class also functions as the name for the class constructor.  *Contructors cannot be static,* They also do not explicitly return a value from within their boy.
+Instead, the newly created object is automatically returned.

-A class can have multiple constructors, provided they take different kinds of arguments.
-It is customary in this case for all constructors to eventually call the same constructor, the one with the most complete set of arguments.
+A class can have multiple constructors as long as the constructors have differences in their parameter lists.
+When a class has multiple constructors, it is customary for all constructors to eventually call the same constructor, the one with the most complete set of arguments.

-By default, a class with no specific constructors has a *default constructor* `public void ClassName() {}`.
+A class implemented without a constructor will be given the following *default constructor*: `public void ClassName() {}`.

 Example:
 ```java